DanOvad/conways-game-of-life/README.md

 ---
 ## Implementing

+Some other better implementations of [Conways Game of life in Python](http://jakevdp.github.io/blog/2013/08/07/conways-game-of-life/).
+This article contains the stepping function that is used for the Kaggle competition.

 ### First thoughts
 At the start, I knew I would have to split this into two or three functions.
 - Count all the neighbors for each node